mislavcimpersak/dotfiles/README.md

-I fear that this will need a lot of itterations.
+I fear that this will need a lot of iterations.

 Dotfiles
 ========